gruman/browser-storage-todo/README.md

-# Browser Store Todo List with React and Typescript
+# Browser Store Todo List with React, Browser Storage, and Typescript

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A small Todo List makes with React, Browser Storage, Typescript, CSS, and React Icons.
+Lots of comments in the code!

 ## Installation